emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 development process.

-**NOTE:** *Below are some important steps needed for setting up the project, each step MUST be undertaken in a sequential order before carrying out other implementations which also includes all code logic definitions in the section classified under* [Key Learning Objectives](#key-learning-objectives) *sub-heading*.
+**NOTE:** *Below are some important steps needed for setting up the project, each step MUST be undertaken in a sequential order before carrying out other implementations, and this also includes all code logic definitions found in the section classified under* [Key Learning Objectives](#key-learning-objectives) *sub-heading*.

 1. **Project Repository:**